Mayor's proposed $966.8 million budget includes reorganization of city services, utility rate increases

 - Pay increases for nonsworn employees.

-- Fully funds city’s 10% Emergency Operating Reserve; continues contributions to Rainy Day Fund.
+- Full funding for the city’s 10% Emergency Operating Reserve; continued contributions to the Rainy Day Fund.